-**Updates: Accessibily Services has moved to a new Note-Taking Portal
+UPDATE: Accessibily Services has moved to a new Note-Taking Portal.
+Last updated: August 2, 2018.

 Are you having trouble taking class notes due to difficulty concentrating, writing, accessing verbal information, chronic pain or other issues?
-If so, you can request volunteer note-taking services.
+If so, you can request volunteer not-taking to services to overcome disability related barriers.

 The note-taking accommodations is volunteer-based.
 So there is no guarantee all of your classes will have a volunteer note-taker.